Printed on 4/2/2026

 • Credits: 3.00

-Explores the relationship between the general principles of psychology and people's everyday lives.
-Students seek a deepened sense of awareness of themselves and others, and to improve their relationships at work, in the family and in society.
+Explores the relationship between the general principles of psychology and our everyday lives.
+Students are given the opportunity to achieve a deepened sense of awareness of themselves and others.
+This understanding enables students to improve their relationships with others at work, in the family, and in society.

 OR ALL of the following: